DSB/oTranCe/docs/README.txt

 </VirtualHost>

+- open the file public/.htaccess and add the rewrite base of your alias as first line e.g.:

+RewriteBase /oTranCe

 - start the application in your browser by calling the url of your vhost
 - log in using the username "Tester" and the password "test"